supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 # Relational Model
 > [!lecture] Lecture-2A

-- Relational model is implementation friendly.
+- Relational model is implementation friendly but it is a theoretical model.
 - Every data in the table must be a single atomic entity i.e. should NOT be divisible.
 - Two records can NEVER be same in a relational model.